-This Greek Salad Recipe with Feta is a winner!
+This Greek salad recipe with feta is a winner!
 Fresh cucumbers and tomatoes tossed in a simple vinaigrette, sprinkled with lots of feta.
 It’s so easy and is the perfect last minute side dish for dinner or summer barbecues.
 Originally published August 21, 2018.

 Table of Contents

 Yesterday we went back to school shopping.
 It was a long drawn out torture for everyone involved.
 After spending 2 hours trying to figure it all out, we were finally in line.
 It was the end of the day and everyone was DONE, including me.
-The baby was screaming because I wouldn’t let her finish eating the pretzel she randomly found on the ground, when the other kids started begging for the candy that is conveniently situated at their eye level.
+The baby was screaming because I wouldn’t let her finish eating the pretzel she randomly found on the ground when the other kids started begging for the candy that is conveniently situated at their eye level.

 Charlotte: Mom, can I have Swedish Fish?
 No.